Ast3risk-ops/spam_man/README.md

 The only way to stop the script is to close the terminal window.
 (Just a warning)

-to run it, get Python and clone the code.
+To run it, get Python and clone the code.
 Run the .py file after installing dependencies.

 ## Installation